Decoding Gray Matter: large-scale analysis of brain cell morphometry to inform microstructural modeling of diffusion MR signals: Materials and Methods

 In addition to the FA of the line segments, their orientation dispersion (OD) was also computed.
-OD provides additional insight into the degree of anisotropy in cellular structures, complementing FA by describing the variability in the directions of the neuronal projections.
+OD provides additional insight into the degree of anisotropy in cellular structures, complementing FA by describing the variability in the orientations of the neuronal projections.
 The variability is typically characterised through a Watson distribution, which is a probability distribution of orientations around the primary axis on the unit sphere \cite{mardia2009directional}.
 With the degree of clustering defined by the concentration parameter, $\kappa$.
 This concentration parameter can be used to calculate the OD through the following equation \cite{zhang2012noddi}.

-For cases where the data is not axially symmetric, such as cellular reconstructions with limited depth, the Watson distribution is insufficient as the orientation data is highly anisotropic.
-Instead, we applied the more general Bingham distribution, which accounts for orientation variability along multiple axes.
-The Bingham distribution models anisotropic orientation data and provides two concentration parameters ( $\kappa_1$ and $\kappa_2$ ), corresponding to the clustering along two orthogonal directions/planes.
+For cases where the data is not axially symmetric, such as cellular reconstructions with limited depth, the Watson distribution is insufficient.
+Instead, we applied the more general Bingham distribution, using MATLAB toolbox libDirectional \cite{libdirectional} (Fig.\ref{fig:mesh2}), which accounts for orientation variability along multiple axes.
+The Bingham distribution models anisotropic orientation data and provides two concentration parameters ( $\kappa_1$ and $\kappa_2$ ), corresponding to the clustering along two orthogonal directions.

-To account for this variability in the cellular reconstructions a Bingham distribution was fitted to the weighted line segments using the MATLB tool box libDirectional \cite{libdirectional} (Fig.\ref{fig:mesh2}).
 From the resulting concentration parameters, if the first concentration parameter was significantly larger than the second $\kappa_1>>\kappa_2$, indicating the orientation data was highly planar, $\kappa_2$ was used as the Watson distribution parameter $\kappa$.
 Otherwise, the average of $\kappa_1$ and $\kappa_2$ was used as the Watson distribution parameter $\kappa$.

 This approach provides a robust calculation of the Watson distribution across isotropically and anisotropically orientated data sets